Marcy Kuehnle, Chair, JCRC

 Current Issues and Civic Engagement

 Working alongside local and national organizations, JCRC supports racial justice efforts, increasing voter engagement in our political system, and more.
-We stand against antisemitism, racism, and all other forms of oppression.
+We stand against antisemitism, racism, and all forms of oppression.

 Task Force Chair: Adam Goldberg